indique/elm-linear-direction/contribute.md

 ## Contribute

-**Contribution of any kind is appreciated! 💙**
+**Contributing is appreciated! 💙**

-* Changes may be suggested through pull requests.
+- Changes may be suggested through pull requests.
-* To discuss major changes, open up a feature request issue.
+- To discuss major changes, open up a feature request issue.

 ## What you can do

 - add new methods like `group`, `splitAt` ...
+- add new modules like `LinearDirection.List`
 - share your thoughts

 ### Summary Guide